14th May 2021

-There are only three things you need to successfully lose weight long term.
+There are only three things you need to change long term.
 First, you need to really want it.
 The second thing is to realise that you can do it.
 Lastly, you need to learn to like the new healthy changes.
-If those three things are in place, you will succeed 1.
+If those three things are in place, you will succeed.
 It is easier said than done, but I believe that it is possible for anyone.
-Wanting to lose weight is one thing, but it is important to make sure that you want it for the right reasons and that those reasons are deep enough.
+Wanting to stop bingeing is one thing, but it is important to make sure that your reasons are deep enough to withstand the brief but instant gratification of bingeing.
 To be successful, it helps if that ‘want’ is deep and visceral and tapped into the right values.
-It is unlikely that just wanting to wear smaller jeans is enough.
+It is unlikely that just wanting to 'be healthier' is enough.
 The real power lies in finding your deeper reason.
 That deeper reason is different for everyone.
 It could be finding peace within yourself, healing self-loathing, forgiving yourself for past trauma, finding your soul mate or pursuing long held but unrequited ambitions.

 “So tell me what you want, what you really really want” – The Spice Girls.
 Many of us have gone through life doing what we think we should do.
 We have ended up doing things that were expected of us, without necessarily choosing to do them.
 Because we get used to travelling the expected path, it is difficult to step back and realise what we really want, or where we want to go.
 It can feel alien just to think about what we want.
 We can get so caught up in others’ expectations, stuck on the treadmill of daily life, that we can easily forget how to listen to our inner values.
 We forget what we dream of being before we add ‘but’ or ‘I can’t’.

 “People will do anything, no matter how absurd, in order to avoid facing their own souls.
 One does not become enlightened by imagining figures of light, but by making the darkness conscious.”― Carl Jung.
-Some people say big decisions should be made with the heart and simple decisions with the head 4.
-Some people say you should only rely on your intuition 5 and others say you should not rely on your intuition at all 6.
-Probably we need use both our intuition (toddler brain) and logical minds (Mum brain) and let them both talk to figure it out.
+Some people say big decisions should be made with the heart and simple decisions with the head.
+Some people say you should only rely on your intuition and others say you should not rely on your intuition at all.
+Probably we need use both our intuition (toddler brain) and logical minds (parent brain) and let them both talk to figure it out.
 One way to get to know yourself is by listening to your feelings and spending some quiet time with your mind.
 This can be walks, meditation, mindfulness, yoga, fishing, or whatever calming activity works for you.